rsbowman/data-workflow/README.md

-# Dataflow/Data Science stuff
+# Code examples from my Blog

-Here are some small examples of munging data with various programs.
-Right now, there's only the following:
+Here are some small examples from my blog http://seanbowman.me/blog.

+Right now there are the following bits:

 ## Human Resources Data Workflow Example using Redo